Mentorship Programs

 • Group: Useful for organizations that have unequal numbers of mentors and mentees, with several mentees having one or more mentors.
 Great for onboarding and manager training.

-• Peer-to-peer: Pairing colleagues at similar levels in the company to exchange valuable insights and perspectives.
+• Peer-to-peer: Match colleagues at similar levels in the company to exchange valuable insights and perspectives using tools like Together’s Colleague Connect.
 Great for knowledge sharing and remote workplace engagement.

 • Reverse: Flips the traditional 1-on-1 model by letting junior employees mentor a leader or executive.
 Great for leadership development and diversity, equity, and inclusion (DEI) initiatives.

-• Employee resource groups (ERGs): Matching members from the same or different ERGs across the organization for a 1-on-1, group, or peer mentoring program.
+• Employee resource groups (ERGs): Matching members from the same or different ERGs across the organization for a 1-on-1, group, or peer mentor program.
 Great for DEI initiatives and career development within ERGs.

 • Flash: Called just-in-time mentoring since mentors and mentees only meet once or twice instead of having recurring sessions.
 Great for supplementing training programs and remote workplace engagement.